 During the final days of Advent, the anticipation increases as the birth of the Savior draws nearer and nearer.
-In the last eight days before Christmas, known as the octave before Christmas (Dec.
-17 to Dec.
-23), this anticipation is marked by something special that happens in the prayers of the Liturgy of the Hours.
+In the final eight days (octave) before Christmas, this anticipation is marked by something special that happens in the prayers of the Liturgy of the Hours.

 O Wisdom, O holy Word of God,